slamora/brackets-wiki/How-to-Use-Brackets.md

 so you can quickly browse through different files without opening them.
 To add a file to the working set, just make an edit in it, or double-click it in the file tree.

+To change the default indentation for the editor, use the controls on the right end of the status bar at the bottom of the window.
+Click the word "Spaces" or "Tab Size" to switch whether you're using spaces or tabs, and change the indentation size by clicking on the number to the right.

 <a id="inlines"></a>Quick Edit
 ----------